 Sam swings his lantern in this next picture.

 Another flash shot.

 Sam swings his lantern in these pictures.

-Three more flash shots of the Union Pacific 9000.
-I relocated for my final pictures of the night.
+Three more flash shots of Union Pacific 9000 after which I relocated for my final pictures.

 My last two shots of this night.
-I thanked the members before I drove home a very happy photographer on this night.
-The Union Pacific 4014 and 9000 Night Photo Session at the Rail Giant Museum was a great success.
+I thanked the members, including Steve Crise, the organizer, and Sam, before driving home, a very happy photographer.
+The Union Pacific 4014 and 9000 Night Photo Session at the Rail Giants Museum was a great success.